le0pard/le0pard.github.io/_posts/web/2016-09-07-what-is-amp-and-how-you-can-use-it.md

 ### AMP HTML

 AMP HTML is basically HTML extended with custom AMP properties.
 Though most tags in an AMP HTML page are regular HTML tags, some HTML tags are replaced with AMP-specific tags.
 These custom elements, called AMP HTML components, make common patterns easy to implement in a performant way.
-For example, the amp-img tag provides full srcset support even in browsers that don’t support it yet.
+For example, the img tag provides full srcset support even in browsers that don’t support it yet.
 Learn how to create your first AMP HTML page.

 ### AMP JS